prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          File

    Description
-         Fileresource to the HTML-Template.
-You can also define a templatefile with higher priority inside the flexform of the contentelement for this plugin.
+         File resource to the HTML-Template.
+You can also define a template file with higher priority inside the flexform of the contentelement for this plugin.

    Default
          EXT:eepcollect/template/eepcollect\_pi1.tmpl